-Redicine by an entire team.
+B It is a specialized branch of medicine by an entire team.

-Hospice physicians and nurses have specialized training in palliative and comfortoriented hospice care with the goal of maximizing quality of life.
-By definition (and as required by Medicare) this compassionate individual and family-centered care is a comprehensive, holistic approach to treatment provided by a highly skilled interdisciplinary team that includes physicians, nurse practitioners, nurses, social workers, chaplains, hospice aides, and volunteers.
+Hospice physicians and nurses have specialized training in palliative and comfort-oriented hospice care with the goal of maximizing quality of life.
+By definition (and as required by Medicare) this compassionate individualand family-centered care is a comprehensive, holistic approach to treatment provided by a unique, highly skilled, interdisciplinary team, which includes physicians, nurse practitioners, nurses, social workers, chaplains, hospice aides, and volunteers.